ic17rey/butler-groupA-project1/README.md

 - [x] Look at correlation and p-values
 - [x] Use this info to make observations about the research questions

-#### Jupyter Notebook 2 also includes user input opportunity
+#### Jupyter Notebook 2: User Input opportunity
-* To see plots in Jupyter Notebook 2 a user input must be entered, even if it is only to hit enter in the user input box
+* Open the User Input file to try out some searches for stats
+  * By player, college or country

 #### Prepare a summary of observations
 #### Prepare for the presentation
 Presentation of PowerPoint slides